- Kalah

 Which game should I start with?

 Start with Kalah if you have never played a mancala game.
-The bonus-turn rule is intuitive, and games take 5-15 minutes.
+The bonus-turn rule is intuitive, and games often stay short.
 Move to Oware once you want the strategic depth of capture chains and the feeding rule.
 Try Mangala for the Turkish variant's treasury tempo.
-Graduate to Bestemshe, then Togyz Kumalak for the deepest experience — the nine-pit board rewards calculation, memory, and long-term planning.
+Move to Bestemshe, then Togyz Kumalak when you want the larger 9-pit calculation problem: memory, route planning and tuzdyk timing matter more on the bigger board.

 Frequently Asked Questions